thieleju/chess-com-insights/README.md

 - Hiding your own stats only hides the bottom stats, currently not depending on the username
 - Sometimes the stats flash up when visiting a chess.com game link
 - Chess data is fetched for the current month.
-At the end or start of a month, the stats don't show accurate game data
+At the start of a month, the stats don't show accurate game data

 If you find any other bugs, please open an issue [here](https://github.com/thieleju/chess-com-insights/issues)